MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/reset/autopilot-reset-overview.md

 > [!IMPORTANT]
 > Windows Autopilot Reset only supports Azure AD join devices.
 Windows Autopilot Reset doesn't support hybrid Azure AD join devices.
 For hybrid Azure AD join devices, a full device wipe is required.
 When a hybrid Azure AD device goes through a full device reset, it may take up to 24 hours for it to be ready to be deployed again.
 You can expedite this request by re-registering the device.

-## What does Windows Autopilot Reset do and what information is removed?
+## Actions performed and information removed by Windows Autopilot Reset actions

 Specifically, Windows Autopilot Reset performs the following actions and removes the following information: